Fast online node labeling with graph subsampling: Using graphs for node labeling

 \subsection{Approximate Personalized Page Rank}

 The APPR method \citep{andersen2006local}, (Alg. \ref{algo:appr}) is a memory-preserving approximation of PPR.
 Specifically, by having proper termination steps in the \textsc{Push} substep, the method offers a better tradeoff between learnability and memory locality.
-It solves the linear system equivalent to that of (PPR-symm), with $\beta = \frac{1-\alpha}{1+\alpha}\in (0,1) $ as the \emph{teleportation parameter.}
+It solves the linear system equivalent using operations similar to that of the Power method, to that of (PPR-symm), with $\beta = \frac{1-\alpha}{1+\alpha}\in (0,1) $ as the \emph{teleportation parameter.}

 where, given the solution $\vx$, the variable $\pi =\mD\vx$ is the desired PPR vector in web applications.
 The matrix $\mQ$ is symmetric positive semidefinite, with eigenvalues in the range $[2\alpha/(1+\alpha),1]$.
 Note that Alg. \ref{algo:appr} assumes that the right-hand side is $\ve_s$; therefore solving a full linear system with a dense right-hand side requires $n$ APPR calls, accumulated through linearity.